 - We know that optimum learning happens in a warm, non-competitive, relaxed yet highly professional environment.
 We deeply appreciate that every one of our students has a distinct and individual learning style and offer skilled practices to accommodate a diversity of learners.

 - Our teaching methodology is grounded in a pedagogic model that was created by master teacher Donna Farhi.
-It values curiosity, enquiry, innovation, adaptability, and exploration over more authoritarian models.
+It values curiosity, inquiry, innovation, adaptability, and exploration over more authoritarian models.

-- It is our mission to develop highly skilled, intuitive, educated, professional Yoga teachers where self-enquiry, self-trust and self-care are paramount.
+- It is our mission to develop highly skilled, intuitive, educated, professional Yoga teachers where self-inquiry, self-trust and self-care are paramount.

-- It is offered in modular format with multiple tracks so you can customise the content to suit your interest, schedule and budget.
-This is a choice we make because it is important to us that all sorts of students at all life stages have access to world class teaching.
+- The training is offered in modular format with multiple tracks so you can customise the content to suit your interest, schedule and budget.
+This is a choice we make so that students at all stages of life have access to world-class teaching.

-- We have a very high teacher: student ratio with three fully qualified teacher assistants who have all undertaken the training before, and two lead teachers on each module*.
+- We have a very high teacher: student ratio with a minimum of three fully-qualified teacher assistants who have all undertaken the training before, and two lead teachers on each module*.
 As a former participant said ‘There is always someone nearby to ask or notice if you need help’.

 - Our manuals are full colour and extremely comprehensive supports for your learning.
-Our past students say they constantly return to them often for inspiration and further integration.
+They’re essentially small books.
+Past students say they return to them often for inspiration and further integration.

 Each of the modules has a specific theme and guiding thread and starts with a supervised self-practice.
-Our individual teachers shine their own light and depth of understanding to your learning.
-Mornings consists of a short lecture, somatic enquiry, warm-up and guided asana/vinyasa practice.
-Afternoons can include the following: Q&A, guided practice, partner work, practicum, re-patterning, meditation, restorative and Yoga nidra.
+Our individual teachers shine their own light and depth of understanding onto your learning.
+Mornings consist of a short lecture, somatic enquiry, warm-up and guided asana/vinyasa practice.
+Afternoons can include the following: Q&A, guided practice, partner work, practicum, re-patterning, meditation, restorative and Yoga Nidra.

 - Deeper understanding of the body-mind (or soma) and how to practice and teach Yoga from this perspective.